 AMR Corp.
-(AAMRQ)’s American Airlines won a court ruling preventing a union-representation election among passenger service employees until they meet a higher threshold for proceeding with a vote.
+(AAMRQ:US)’s American Airlines won a court ruling preventing a union-representation election among passenger service employees until they meet a higher threshold for proceeding with a vote.

 The National Mediation Board used the wrong standard when it authorized the election and “acted in excess of its delegated authority,” U.S. District Judge Terry Means in Fort Worth, Texas, said in a decision today.

 The ruling comes as American is seeking $1.25 billion in annual labor cost reductions as part of its bankruptcy reorganization.
 U.S. Bankruptcy Judge Sean Lane postponed a ruling to next week on whether the Fort Worth-based airline can scrap union contracts.

 The Communications Workers of America, which seeks to represent the employees, said in a statement it would appeal the decision, which it called “a disgrace and a travesty of justice.”

 “Agents have been denied their democratic right to vote,” the union said.